mmccool/introtodeeplearning/README.md

 pip uninstall mitdeeplearning
 ```

-Now log back out, then back in, and start a Jupyter server as described in the instructions.
+Now log back out, then back in, activate the `tensorflow_xpu` conda environment
+and start a Jupyter server as described in the instructions.
 In the Jupyter web page, navigate to the lab folder you want to run (`lab1`, `lab2`, `lab3`)
 and open the appropriate python notebook (\*.ipynb).